otp-demo/otp-gitops-services/README.md

 1. Modify the `instana-agent.zone.name` value in the `instances\instana-agent\values.yaml` file which is the custom zone that detected technologies will be assigned to.

 ## RHSSO integration
-The prerequisites to install the RHSSO related
+The prerequisites to install the RHSSO related integration jobs
 1. There should be an vault setup, which will provides all the credentials for keycloak integration jobs

-2. Create a secret for vault, which is used to login the vault.
+2. Create a secret for vault token, which is used to login the vault.
 Replace VAULT_TOKEN with token provided `oc create secret generic vault-token --from-literal=token=${VAULT_TOKEN} -n sso-integration`

+3. External secret operartor should be ready

-3. Update the file `instances/rhsso-integration-preprocessing/secretstore.yaml` with proper `caBundle` value, and `server` path
+4. (Optional) Update the file `instances/rhsso-integration-preprocessing/kustomization.yaml` with proper `caBundle` value, and `server` path to the target vault if necessary.
+(The default is used)

 ### RHSSO integration on IBM cloud